railsadminteam/rails_admin/README.md

 * Translations

-The action engine has been totally revamped (for custom actions)
+Translations have been totally revamped (for custom actions)

-To reflect these changes, translation keys for actions now look like:
+Translation keys for actions now look like:

 ```yaml